rotorr/aks-workshop-Jorge/aks-github-deploy.md

     ![ACR Client Secret](content/ghacrclientpasswordsecret.png)

-## Exercise: Create a Basic CI/CD Pipeline with GitHub Actions
+## Create a Basic CI/CD Pipeline with GitHub Actions

 **NOTE:** This section task can be completed from local environment or from Github Codespaces

-## Task 1 - Create the GitHub Action
+### Task 1 - Create the GitHub Action

 1. To create a GitHub Action, you need to have a **workflow.yaml** in the **.github\workflows** directory.
 Create the **\.github\workflows** folder: